 You can use any ruler to do this (as I have in the photo), 8 ply yarns will wrap around your ruler at the rate of 13 wraps per inch.

 The normal tension for knitting in 8 ply is around 22 stitches and 30 rows over a 10cm square on 4.0mm knitting needles.

-If you are a first time knitter or still consider yourself a beginner, 8 ply is probably the best choice for your knitting projects.
+If you are a first-time knitter or still consider yourself a beginner, 8 ply is probably the best choice for your knitting projects.

 Because it is the most commonly used ply, patterns are readily available and many of them are designed to be knitted by beginners.
-If you have a look at my beginner knitting patterns page you will find several patterns for childrens sweaters and scarves that are knitted in 8 ply.
+If you have a look at my beginner knitting patterns page you will find several patterns for children's sweaters and scarves that are knitted in 8 ply.

 If you are going to purchase a pattern (or a pattern book) just check the skill rating on the patterns to select one appropriate to your skill level before you buy them.

 If you are still learning, nothing will turn you off knitting faster than a complicated pattern that is beyond your current level of ability and let's face it, wool can be expensive and you don't want to be in the position of having given up and hiding your project in a back cupboard somewhere until you can face starting again!

 If you are going to make a garment with a ribbed edge, you will probably need a pair of 4.0mm and 3.25mm needles to complete your garment.